 Share faith with one, Invest in one

-As we trust God together, pray together, and each take steps of faith to share Jesus with others.
-God is ready to respond to the promises He has made to us and He is able to do immeasurably more that we can ask or even imagine.
+As we trust God together, pray together, and each take steps of faith to share the good news of Jesus with others – God is able to respond to the promises He has made to us and is able to do immeasurably more than we can ask or even imagine.
 Will you join us in the 1+1 journey?

-Check out these links to stories of 1 + 1 in action, encouragement and helpful ideas
+Check out the 1+1 guide, resources, tools, stories of 1+1 in action, encouragement, and helpful ideas to help you.

 Kristina shares how she uses her natural routines to build 1+1 relationships.
 I tend to frequent the same places at similar times, like the gym, grocery shopping, and working at cafes.
 I would notice the same people every time and faces became familiar.